GENERAL RULES AND REGULATIONS

-The Coachella Valley Public Cemetery District allows families and responsible parties to replace markers at their discretion.
-This may be done for a variety of reasons, including refreshing an old façade, updating information, changing to a double burial marker, etc. Once the marker is replaced, the representative of the family and/or responsible party has two (2) options available for the transfer of the former marker.
+The Coachella Valley Public Cemetery District allows Owners to replace markers at their discretion.
+This may be done for a variety of reasons, including refreshing an old façade, updating information, changing to a double burial marker, etc. Once the marker is replaced, the owner has two (2) options available for the transfer of the former marker.

-The responsible party may transfer ownership of the former marker to the District for disposal.
-If this option is selected, the representative of the family and/or responsible party waives any and all claims to the maker and expressly authorizes the District to dispose of the marker as allowed by local and state laws governing the disposal of the materials comprising the marker.
+The Owner may transfer ownership of the former marker to the District for disposal.
+If this option is selected, the owner waives any and all claims to the maker and expressly authorizes the District to dispose of the marker as allowed by local and state laws governing the disposal of the materials comprising the marker.

 Please refer to the current fee schedule HERE